 - salt and pepper to taste

 - Prepare your ingredients as listed above.
-Start by boiling your pasta according to package instructions.
+Start by boiling your pasta according to package instructions and add 1-2 minutes to the cook time.
+We want the pasta to be a little bit softer than Al-dente.
+Trust me on this.

 - Meanwhile in a large mixing bowl, mix together the chopped broccoli, tuna, green onions, mayo and season with salt and pepper.